erdesigns-eu/Delphi-OBD/examples/README.md

 # Delphi OBD Examples

-This directory groups focused, ready-to-run snippets that illustrate how to use the new non-visual components alongside the Skia-based visuals.
-Each subfolder contains a single form or data module plus inline comments you can paste into a project or open directly in the IDE.
+This directory now contains full Delphi projects (DPR + PAS + DFM) that illustrate how to use the non-visual components alongside the Skia-based visuals.
+Open any DPR in the IDE and press **Run** to explore the wiring.

 - `simple/` – Minimal wired dashboard using the serial transport defaults.
 - `serial/` – Explicit serial configuration with custom baud rate and captions.